iPhone Storage Full? Complete Troubleshooting Guide

 - Settings → Camera → Preserve Settings → Live Photo → Toggle ON

-Convert Live Photos to Regular Photos
+Convert Live Photos to Regular Photos:

 - Select Live Photos in Photos app